 Although, for many, the month of January felt bleak with its dark, never-ending days and icy snaps – for me, it was quite the opposite.
-January was a very positive month.
+This month has been a very positive month.
 Through writing this monthly review, I’ve realised that last month was, in fact, very productive as it was filled with the beginning of real wedding planning.
-Even though I’ve been engaged for over three years, the start of the new year really impressed the urgency of making my Pinterest dreams concrete by starting to make some key, final decisions – among other exciting developments.
+Even though we’ve been engaged for over three years, the start of the new year really impressed the urgency of making my Pinterest dreams become reality by starting to make some key, final decisions – alongside other exciting developments.

 Without further ado, here’s my…